 Dear friends and patients,

 We've entered a new phase on the world stage and the dental theater, specifically.
 My practice, originally under Drs Yeoman and Williams, has safely treated patients for almost 70 years and we in this for the long haul, though we find ourselves hauling down a new and uncertain road!
 We are taking the steps necessary to safely treat our patients, following guidance from the Public Health Departments and the State of California, as well as observing standards in excess of those recommended by the CDC, which are, IMHO, politicized and inadequate.
-Overall, we expect to prioritize treatment until further notice.
+Overall, we expect to prioritize necessary treatment until further notice.
 We have put in place systems for patient care, like rotation of treatment rooms, 50-60 minute room disinfection & sterilization downtime between patient visits, specialized vacuum systems and HEPA filtration throughout the office.
-There are barriers in place, every treatment room has open windows, so it makes it a bit noisy.
-Thankfully, the coronavirus appears to be a very fragile virus, neurtralized by most soaps, disinfectants and time itself.
+There are barriers in place, every treatment room has open windows, so it makes it a bit noisy, as we live the "New York dental experience" with sound effects generously provided by State Street traffic.

-I have additional employees for patient screening, and Juli does coronal polishing for all patients prior to Carrie's hygiene/perio maintenance visit.
+I have hired additional employees for patient screening, and Juli does coronal polishing for all patients prior to Carrie's hygiene/perio maintenance visit.
 If you call the office you should have an employee answer your questions, get a recording or even get me (lucky you!).
 Regardless, you can text me directly at my cell # 403-9103 in the 805.
 Feel free to leave a message!HOW WE WILL CONDUCT YOUR APPOINTMENT:

 1. Take the ADA self assessment query: Click Here.

 Please do not come in if you feel unwell!
 This includes possibly sick with cold, coughing, fever, recent loss of taste/smell, runny nose, sneezing, headache, diarrhea, muscle aches.
 Likewise please inform us if you have traveled by plane in the past 2 weeks or been in a larger gathering (greater than 8 people).
 We are happy to reschedule with 48 hrs notice.

 At the Alamar Dental Center Parking Lot: